 Research documents that many members of minority groups fear, or feel ill at ease with, the mental health system.

-Dr. Williams has been working to improve cultural-competence in mental health care for many years.
+Dr. Monnica Williams ia a Black clinical psychologist, both registered Ontario and licensed in the United States.
+She has been working to improve cultural-competence in mental health care in the US, Canada, and Europe.
 She has published important research in the areas of ethnic minority mental health and barriers to treatment.
 She teaches Multicultural Psychology to undergraduate and graduate students.
 She provides workshops on cultural competency to therapists, medical students, and allied professionals.
-She currently has a grant from the American Psychological Foundation Visionary Grant entitled "Reducing Microaggressions and Promoting Racial Harmony," that she is completing in collaboration with colleagues at the University of Washington and Bastyr University.
+She received an American Psychological Foundation Visionary Grant entitled "Reducing Microaggressions and Promoting Racial Harmony," that she completed in collaboration with colleagues at the University of Washington and Bastyr University.

-Dr. Williams consults with researchers in the implementation of culturally-informed research design and to improve minority inclusion in research samples.
+Dr. Williams provides consultations with researchers in the implementation of culturally-informed research design and to improve inclusion of people of color in research samples.
 She also consults with departments and organizations to increase diversity and facilitate an improved racial environment.

 Read more by Dr. Williams about African Americans and Psychotherapy »